 You made a compensation plan change to stimulate sales activity within the sales team.
 You’re anxious to see if it has made an impact.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.

 It’s been a few months since it went into effect.